 On the other hand, standards in the CSA Z240 MH Series, "Manufactured Homes," do resemble a building code.
 These portions contain requirements in many of the areas where the British Columbia Building Code also has requirements and frequently the requirements are different.
-Other portions of these requirements are different.
-Other portions of the Z240 standards deal with special requirements for manufactured homes related to the fact that these houses must be moved over roads, which is an issue the British Columbia Building Code considers mobile homes certified to the Z240 standard as acceptable housing and they are permitted under Clause 1.1.1.1.(2)(g).
+Other portions of the Z240 standards deal with special requirements for manufactured homes related to the fact that these houses must be moved over roads, which is an issue the British Columbia Building Code does not address.
+The British Columbia Building Code considers mobile homes certified to the Z240 standard as acceptable housing and they are permitted under Clause 1.1.1.1.(2)(g).